Ojibwe: Contact with Europeans

 In 1807, the Ojibwe joined three other tribes, the Odawa, Potawatomi and Wyandot people, in signing the Treaty of Detroit.
 The agreement, between the tribes and William Hull, representing the Michigan Territory, gave the United States a portion of today's Southeastern Michigan and a section of Ohio near the Maumee River.
 The tribes were able to retain small pockets of land in the territory.

 The Battle of the Brule was an October 1842 battle between the La Pointe Band of Ojibwe Indians and a war party of Dakota Indians.
 The battle took place along the Brule River (Bois Brûlé) in what is today northern Wisconsin and resulted in a decisive victory for the Ojibwe.

 In Canada, many of the land cession treaties the British made with the Ojibwe provided for their rights for continued hunting, fishing and gathering of natural resources after land sales.
 The government signed numbered treaties in northwestern Ontario, Manitoba, Saskatchewan, and Alberta.
 British Columbia had not signed treaties until the late 20th century, and most areas have no treaties yet.
 The government and First Nations are continuing to negotiate treaty land entitlements and settlements.
 The treaties are constantly being reinterpreted by the courts because many of them are vague and difficult to apply in modern times.
 The numbered treaties were some of the most detailed treaties signed for their time.
 The Ojibwe Nation set the agenda and negotiated the first numbered treaties before they would allow safe passage of many more British settlers to the prairies.

+In the 1930s, the government of Minnesota declared a state of emergency due to the lack of wild rice on Ojibwe lands, because it did not have the funds to feed Native people, and instead wanted the Ojibwe to rely on traditional sources of food.
+They relied on Native elders to write and enforce state statutes which would preserve wild rice fields, after amateur farmers had damaged wild rice fields statewide.

 Ojibwe communities have a strong history of political and social activism.
 Long before contact, they were closely aligned with Odawa and Potawatomi people in the Council of the Three Fires.
 From the 1870s to 1938, the Grand General Indian Council of Ontario attempted to reconcile multiple traditional models into one cohesive voice to exercise political influence over colonial legislation.
 In the West, 16 Plains Cree and Ojibwe bands formed the Allied Bands of Qu'Appelle in 1910 in order to redress concerns about the failure of the government to uphold Treaty 4's promises.